 Ordination through the Progressive Christian Alliance begins with affiliation.
-Once affiliated, a Regional Servant Leader companions the candidate through the ordination process.
+Once affiliated, a mentor from the Ordination Committee companions the candidate through the ordination process.

 A formal seminary degree is not required.
-Those coming without a seminary education have their educational needs addressed through readings, discussions and/or online courses.
+Those coming without a seminary education have their educational needs addressed through readings, discussions and/or online courses, or by showing equivalency.
 We expect our ministers to master skills in Biblical study, systematic theology, and other areas necessary to the focus of their ministry.
 Mentors from Progressive Christian Alliance clergy may be called upon to help candidates improve their skills where necessary.

-When the Regional Servant Leader is comfortable that the candidate is prepared for ministry, an application is submitted through them to the Leadership Council.
-The Leadership Council then enters into a period of discernment of call.
+When the mentor believes that the candidate is prepared for ministry, an application is submitted through them to the Leadership Council.
+The Leadership Council then reviews the application during the quarterly application review period.
 Our model is one of servant leadership.

 Ministers of the Progressive Christian Alliance are authorized within our Canons and the laws of the state in which they serve to act in a manner consistent with their calling; to serve sacramentally, ceremonially and publicly.
 It is the minister’s responsibility to know what local laws may impact their roles in ministry.